 The first institutional goal of the Alliance is to be recognized as an influential, valid and constructive interlocutor of the decision-makers, by participating in working groups, drafting reflection papers, creating reports, organizing public events, etc. Its internal organization will be made up of a General Assembly, a Board of Directors, and technical and strategic committees.

-A scientific council of academic experts will be created as well.
+A scientific council of academic experts has been created as well.